 - After vaccination, do community members still need to wear face coverings and practice physical distancing?

-- Will COVID-19 testing still be required after vaccination?
+- After vaccination, will COVID-19 testing still be required?

 - Do students need to show proof of COVID vaccination to live in campus housing?